 Ah, moving.
 So much to do.
 So little time.
 Hopefully, you’re psyched about your move, but maybe you need a quick pep talk.
 That’s what this blog is all about.
-After moving a ridiculous number of times, I’m here for you.
+My husband, Dan, and I moved ten times in eleven years, so I know what you are going through right now.
 To have a happy move, you need to figure out thirteen reasons why you don’t want to move.
 It sounds counterintuitive, but there’s science behind this.

 List 3 Reasons Why You DO Want to Move